National Academy of Sports

-The National Academy of Sports (NAS) is a government-run sports academy managed by the Philippine government.
+The National Academy of Sports (NAS) is a government-run sports academy managed by the Philippine government which has its main campus at the New Clark City Sports Complex in Capas, Tarlac.

 History

-The National Academy of Sports system was established with the signing of Republic Act No. 11470 on June 9, 2020 by President Rodrigo Duterte.
+The National Academy of Sports system was established with the signing of Republic Act No. 11470 on June 9, 2020, by President Rodrigo Duterte.
 The NAS is a body attached to the Department of Education.

 The main campus was set up at the New Clark City Sports Complex in Capas, Tarlac.

-Josephine Joy Reyes was appointed as the NAS system's first Executive Director in October 2020.
+Josephine Joy Reyes was appointed as the NAS system's first executive director in October 2020.
 The first set of officials for the NAS system had their oath-taking in May 2021.

 In July 2021, the NAS launched its first NAS Annual Search for Competent, Exceptional, Notable and Talented Student-Athlete Scholars (NASCENT SAS), an annual scholarship program which would scout Filipino student-athletes from across the Philippines.

 The NAS' first academic year officially started on September 13, 2021.
 Due to the COVID-19 pandemic, classes will be initially and primarily done virtually.
-The construction of a dedicated campus for the NAS in New Clark City began in early October 2021.
-It is scheduled to be completed by February 2022.
+The construction for the Phase I of the dedicated campus for the NAS in New Clark City began in early October 2021.
+It was scheduled to be completed by February 2022, then extended to August 2023.

+The first batch of students graduated in April 2025.

 Campus

-The dedicated campus for the NAS will have a academic and administration building as well as a multipurpose gymnasium.
+The dedicated campus for the NAS has an academic and administration building as well as a multipurpose gymnasium.